How Stress Can Lower Your Immune SystemJan 21, 2021

 Reach out to your friends and family.
-Even though we may not be able to touch them and see them physically, having that conversation can be a literal life saver for you.
+Even though we may not be able to touch them and see them physically, having that conversation can be a literal lifesaver for you.
 And we’re fortunate during these hard times that we can actually do that and see them via FaceTime or whatever app you choose.
 I know it isn’t the same but…

-And, of course, since I am all about the herbs, let's chat about some of the herbs that help me to manage my stress, and also happen to have properties to help the immune system function well.
+And, of course, since I am all about herbs, let's chat about some of the herbs that help me to manage my stress, and also happen to have properties to help the immune system function well.
 Bonus!

 Adaptogens are a fantastic category of herbs that help our bodies to “adapt” to various types of stressors whether they be physical, emotional, or environmental.
-They also help to regulate and support our neuroendocrine and immune systems, that we now know are interconnected.
+They also help to regulate and support our neuroendocrine and immune systems, which we now know are interconnected.

-They enhance our overall health and wellbeing in many ways, like working to protect our energy resources from becoming depleted.
+They enhance our overall health and well-being in many ways, like working to protect our energy resources from becoming depleted.
 They work at the cellular level to help us cope with the effects of chronic and acute stress.
 And, they can even help to increase the production of specific immune cells including your helper T-cells, B cells, and NK Cells.
 Most adaptogens also have either immune amphoteric, meaning it helps to nourish and strengthen the immune system, or immune stimulant properties that help to boost the immune system.
 They’re really fantastic plant friends to have around!

 Some of my favorite Adaptogens:

 Another favorite herb of mine for its super sweet taste, but of course also for its myriad of medicinal benefits.
-It’s also an immune amphoteric, or normalizer, that has been used for immune suppression and allergies particular to animal dander and asthmatic allergies.
+It’s also an immune amphoteric, or normalizer, that has been used for immune suppression and allergies particularly to animal dander and asthmatic allergies.
 It’s wonderful when it comes to respiratory ailments as well, particularly when you’ve got a dry scratchy throat.
 And it also does a great job of fighting off various viruses including.
 It’s best when used in a formulation of other herbs as it’s what's called a harmonizer, meaning it brings the other herbs together to make them work in one happy little family.

 I love it because it’s delicious!
 It just feels so good going down.
 It’s sacred for the Hindu people and is drunk in the morning prayers to ensure personal health, spiritual purity and family well-being.
 It’s known to nourish a person's growth to perfect health and promotes long life.